awsdocs/amazon-eventbridge-user-guide/doc_source/relay-events-kinesis-stream.md

 # Tutorial: Relay Events to an Amazon Kinesis Stream Using EventBridge<a name="relay-events-kinesis-stream"></a>

-You can relay AWSAWS API call events in EventBridge to a stream in Amazon Kinesis\.
+You can relay AWS API call events in EventBridge to a stream in Amazon Kinesis\.

 ## Prerequisite<a name="stream-prerequisite"></a>